w3c/alreq/README.md

 ### Feedback
 Please use the [GitHub issue list](https://github.com/w3c/alreq/issues) to report issues for language support, for discussions, and to send feedback about documents.
+(Learn [how GitHub issues work](http://w3c.github.io/i18n-activity/guidelines/issues.html).)

+Note that the public-i18n-arabic mailing list is used to send notification digests & meeting minutes.
+It is **not** for technical discussion.

 ### Participate